reservoirgenomics/resgen-python/docs/getting_started.rst

 Finding Data
 ------------

-To find data, search for it using a `ResgenConnection`.
+To find data, search for it using a `ResgenConnection` (find operations are not project specific).
 It's often useful to place them into a dictionary for future use:

 .. code-block:: python